Shelob9/headless-mode/readme.txt

 Be sure to change the URL to the actual URL for the front end of your site.

-= How can I contribute to this plugin?=
+= How can I contribute to this plugin? =
 The team behind Headless Mode accepts PRs at the plugin's [GitHub repository](https://github.com/Shelob9/headless-mode "Headless Mode on GitHub" )

 If you have general questions, use the forum here or hit us up on Twitter @benUNC @jasonbahl @josh412